nrkno/rfetch/README.md

 __Note: both the `fetchOptions` and `retryOptions` are optional, and the retry options will default to values explained above__

-The `context.abortController` is set internally by the retry fetch loop and allows you to abort the retry loop, since it will abort the current fetch request in the loop via it's assigned abort controller.
+The `context.abortController` is set internally by the retry fetch loop and allows you to abort the current retry fetch operation in the loop.
+Each loop block will assign a new `abortController`   the current fetch request `context.abortController` the current fetch request in the loop via it's assigned abort controller.

 **ResolveOn and RetryOn heuristics**